Educational and Departmental Activities

 In addition to these local activities, our residents are invited to participate in educational activities held throughout our campus and its neighboring institutions.
 These activities include:

-- The Sackler Institute (developmental cognitive neuroscience) study group and Rockefeller University seminar for developmental neurobiology.
+• The developmental cognitive neuroscienc study group and Rockefeller University seminar for developmental neurobiology.

 PsychOSocial